QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 While you can individually download the notebooks from the website, the easiest way to access the notebooks is usually to clone the repository with Git into your JupyterHub environment

-JupyterHub installations have different methods for cloning repositories with the notebook url (``https://github.com/QuantEcon/lecture-jl-notebooks``)
+JupyterHub installations have different methods for cloning repositories, with which you can use the url for the notebooks repository: ``https://github.com/QuantEcon/lecture-jl-notebooks``

-Usually you'll be able to run ``git clone https://github.com/...`` in a JupyterHub terminal
+..
 The left side of JupyterHub's interface has a ``files`` pane which you can use to navigate to and open the lectures (more on this in the next lecture)

 Installing Packages
 ^^^^^^^^^^^^^^^^^^^^^